jedisct1/minisign/README.md

 However, minisign uses a slightly different format to store private keys.

-minisign signatures include trusted comments in addition to untrusted comments.
+Minisign signatures include trusted comments in addition to untrusted comments.
 Trusted comments are signed, thus verified, before being displayed.

-This adds two lines to the signature files, that signify silently ignores. minisign has to be used in order to verify trusted comments.
+This adds two lines to the signature files, that signify silently ignores.

 Signature format
 ----------------